twitchtv/twirp/CONTRIBUTING.md

 ### Requirements

+ * Add tests that cover your contribution.
+Overall code coverage should not decrease.
  * Twirp officially supports the last 3 releases of Go.
  * Protobuf version 3.x.x to generate code with the protoc command.
  * The Python implementation uses Python 2.7.
 As such, it is not suitable for production use in its current form.